Build your project for app stores

 Production builds using EAS

 Production builds must be installed through their respective app stores.
-They cannot be installed directly on your Android Emulator or device, or iOS Simulator or device.
+You cannot install them directly on your Android Emulator, iOS Emulator, or device.
 The only exception to this is if you explicitly set "buildType": "apk" for Android on your build profile.
 However, it is recommended to use aab when submitting to stores, and this is the default configuration.

 eas.json configuration

-A minimal configuration for building a production build in eas.json that is already created when you create your first build:
+A minimal configuration for building a production build in eas.json is already created when you create your first build:

 eas.json